SwellRT/swellrt/README.md

 Run Binary
 ----------
-The nigtly binaries can be downloaded from https://builds.apache.org/view/S-Z/view/Wave/job/wave-artifacts/lastSuccessfulBuild/artifact/.
+The nightly binaries can be downloaded from https://builds.apache.org/view/S-Z/view/Wave/job/wave-artifacts/lastSuccessfulBuild/artifact/.
-The lastest "dev" releases can be downloaded from: https://dist.apache.org/repos/dist/dev/incubator/wave/.
+The latest "dev" releases can be downloaded from: https://dist.apache.org/repos/dist/dev/incubator/wave/.
-The lastest offically released binaries can be downloaded from: https://dist.apache.org/repos/dist/release/incubator/wave/.
+The latest officially released binaries can be downloaded from: https://dist.apache.org/repos/dist/release/incubator/wave/.
 Extract the archive and execute run-server.sh for Linux/Mac or run-server.bat for Windows.
 The web client will be accessible by default at http://localhost:9898/.